department-of-veterans-affairs/va.gov-team/teams/vsa/teams/disability-experience/team-docs/Release Plans/DBEX Rated Disability Endpoint Migration Release Plan.md

 - Monitor logs for any qualitative anomalies
 - Monitor latency

-Links to dashboard(s) showing "success criteria" metrics: <a href = "https://vagov.ddog-gov.com/dashboard/zc5-23v-wpq/benefits---dbex---evss-to-lh-rated-disability?from_ts=1690393863486&to_ts=1690397463486&live=true">Benefits DBex EVSS-to-LH: Rated Disability</a>
+Links to dashboard(s) showing "success criteria" metrics: [Benefits DBex EVSS-to-LH: Rated Disability](https://vagov.ddog-gov.com/dashboard/zc5-23v-wpq/benefits---dbex---evss-to-lh-rated-disability?from_ts=1690393863486&to_ts=1690397463486&live=true)

 #### Rollback
 - Rollback if any of the following is encountered